danog/MadelineProtoDocs/old_docs/API_docs_v89/constructors/secureValueErrorFiles.md

 ---
 title: secureValueErrorFiles
-description: Secure value error files
+description: Represents an issue with a list of scans.
+The error is considered resolved when the list of files containing the scans changes.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorFiles